Arduino3128/Arduino3128/README.md

 # Hi there 👋 I am Kanad Nemade 🤖

 ## About Me 👨‍💻:
-I am a second-year undergraduate student pursuing Bachelor in Technology in "Mechanical Engineering 🔧 with Specialization in Robotics" at Manipal University Jaipur, interested in Robotics 🤖 and Cybersecurity 🐱‍💻.
+I am an undergraduate student pursuing Bachelor in Technology in "Mechanical Engineering 🔧 with Specialization in Robotics" at Manipal University Jaipur, interested in Robotics 🤖.

 I am an Undergraduate Researcher at BIONAC & EnBioMatRIC and a Working Team Member of Mars Rover MUJ 🪐 and working on the design and simulation of Chassis 🛰️ and Robotic Arm 🦾.
-I currently work as Lead Bot @Cyber Junk Foundation.
+I worked as a Lead Bot @Cyber Junk Foundation.

 🎯 My skill set includes: